breatheco-de/content/src/content/lesson/context-api.md

 ## How to use the Context API

-The concept behind context api is very simple: The is one big p
+The concept behind context api is very simple: The is one big producer and a bunch of consumers.
+Every time the producer changes all the consumers get notified.
+You can think about it very similar to how TV Networks work.
+One TV channel emits a signal and all TV antennas get notified and receive the new content.

 ![Context API Explanation](https://ucarecdn.com/72fe5361-5b2a-460f-8c2a-2d376616abf6/)

+### The Code

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjI5NjM1MTksMTA1OTk4MDY2LDE1Nz
+eyJoaXN0b3J5IjpbLTE5OTQ5NTE3MDQsMTA1OTk4MDY2LDE1Nz
 EwODQyNjcsLTIzMzcxMDA1MV19
 -->